Tonks Fawcett: Career

-Fawcett's clinical career ranged from surgical nursing to the hospital/community interface of general practice.
+Fawcett's clinical career ranged from surgical nursing to the hospital/community interface with general practice.
 Hence, her research includes cancer care and survivorship and also explores a range of interventions that could improve pain management.
-Currently her research focus is on the role of the biosciences in nurse education and the student nurse knowledge and skills required for care home nursing.
+Currently, her research focus is on the role of the biosciences in nurse education and on the student nurse knowledge and skills required for care home nursing.
 Peer assisted learning is another area of pedagogical research that she examines to support students to learn when working in interdisciplinary practice in healthcare.
 She has also spent time in Malawi supporting nursing education in Africa, particularly examining how undergraduate nursing students learn in low-resource hospital and other clinical settings.

 Fawcett has published widely as co-editor of the first three editions of the major nursing textbook Nursing Practice: Hospital and Home - The Adult and co-author of Altschul's Psychology for Nurses.
 She also is a co-author of Pathophysiology, Homeostasis and Nursing and co-editor of Perspectives on Cancer Care.

 Fawcett is a friend of J.K.
 Rowling, author of the Harry Potter book series and her name has been used for characters in the books such as Nymphadora Tonks and S. Fawcett who appears in Harry Potter and the Goblet of Fire.